yandex-cloud/docs/en/iam/concepts/access-control/index.md

 # How access management in Yandex.Cloud works

-On this page, you can find out how to manage access to resources and how {{ iam-short-name }} checks access rights to them.
+On this page, you can find out how to manage access to resources and how IAM checks access rights to them.

 ## How are access rights verified?

-All operations with resources in Yandex.Cloud are first sent for verification to {{ iam-short-name }}.
+All operations with resources in Yandex.Cloud are first sent for verification to IAM.
 For example:

 1. A user wants the Yandex Compute Cloud service to create a new disk in the <q>default</q> folder.
-1. The service sends a request to {{ iam-short-name }} to check whether this user is allowed to create disks in this folder.
+1. The service sends a request to IAM to check whether this user is allowed to create disks in this folder.
-1. {{ iam-short-name }} checks if the user is a member of the cloud with the <q>default</q> folder and has the necessary permissions to create a disk in this folder.
+1. IAM checks if the user is a member of the cloud with the <q>default</q> folder and has the necessary permissions to create a disk in this folder.
 1. If the user does not have any of the permissions, the operation is not performed and Yandex.Cloud returns an error.
-If all the required permissions are granted, {{ iam-short-name }} reports this to the service.
+If all the required permissions are granted, IAM reports this to the service.
 1. The service creates a new disk.

 ![checkPermissions.png](../../../_assets/checkPermissions.png)